AUCOHL/Lighter/docs/benchmarks.md

 |3.99e-06|1.94e-08 |8.78e-12|4.01e-06|

 These results show that the...
+(WIP)